keegango/lsqpy/README.md

 	5*x # Ok
 	y*np.array([[1,2,3]])

 However, if both expressions are vectors or matrices then their sizes must match in the usual matrix/vector multiplication sense.
-This means we can only perform A*B if A is m-by-n and B is n-by-p, the inner dimensions match.
+This means we can only perform A*B if A is m-by-n and B is n-by-p.

-	x = Variable(4)
+	x = Variable(4) # A 4-by-1 matrix
 	A = np.array([[1,2,3,4]]) # A 1-by-4 matrix
 	B = np.array([[1,2,3]]) # A 1-by-3 matrix

 	B*x # Fails
 	A*x # Ok

+Finally, a few common operations have been created for affine to make formulating your problem simpler.

+	x = Variable(10)

+	# A scalar affine expression who value is the sum of the entries of x
+	sum(x)

+	# Indexing
+	x[0] # Indexing to get the first entry of x x[0:4] # Index the first 3 entries of x y = Variable(3,3)
+	y[2,1:3] # Get the 3rd row of y, and columns 2 and 3, remember python is zero-indexed

 ### Equality constraints